-[CO2] Ecosystem knowledge to produce eco - friendly products

-[CO3] Understand the suitable air, extent of noise pollution, and control measures and acts.

-- [CO4] Understand the water and soil pollution, and control measures and act. - [CO5] Understand different renewable energy resources and efficient process of harvesting.
+- [CO2] Understand the ecosystem knowledge to produce eco friendly products - [CO3] Understand the suitable air, extent of noise pollution, and control measures and acts. - [CO4] Understand the water and soil pollution, and control measures and act. - [CO5] Understand different renewable energy resources and efficient process of harvesting.